Overview

 Who We Serve

-NYDBC is a statewide federally funded grant that provides support to schools, agencies, professionals and families on behalf of children and young adults with both hearing and vision loss between the ages of 0–21.
-Anyone in New York State can access NYDBC as a resource on deaf-blindness.
-All services are free and do not conflict with services listed on the Individualized Education Program that is supported through the school district.
+• NYDBC provides support to schools, agencies, professionals and families on behalf of children and young adults with both hearing and vision loss between the ages of 0-22.